Here is the scenario:

 3. Put baby down awake: Not drowsy, nor already asleep – awake!
 This is how your little one will learn to go to sleep and then back to sleep independent of sleep props.

 4. Give baby some time: When baby wakes – whether 45 minutes into a nap, or throughout the night – give your little one some time; she might surprise you!
-Allow her to use (or being to develop!) the skills needed to link her sleep cycles together and get more rest.
+Allow her to use (or begin to develop!) the skills needed to link her sleep cycles together and get more rest.
 If she is upset, you will of course provide reassurance and comfort; but, giving her a little time to begin to work on those healthy sleep skills first may just lead to the end of those cat-naps!